Proven-Paradox/shaper-system/Handbook.md

 Abilities come in three tiers (currently).

 * Tier 0 Abilities are actions so basic that they don't require training to use; all characters can use all Tier 0 Abilities.
 These represent actions done with low skill or low effort.
 * Tier 1 Abilities represent entry level techniques; things that you have to learn or practice to do well.
 They can be taken at character creation.
-Characters start knowing 3 Tier 1 Abilities for free, and can purchase any Ability for 3 XP.
+Characters start knowing 3 Tier 1 Abilities for free, and can purchase more Tier 1 Abilities for 3 XP.
 * Tier 2 Abilities represent more complex and specialized techniques which require significant experience before they can be mastered.
 You must reach [Hero Tier](hero-tier) 2 before you can take Tier 2 Abilities, and they cost 5 XP each.

 ## Reading Abilities